Natalia Alexeievna (Wilhelmina of Hesse-Darmstadt): Journey to Russia and Marriage

 In 1772, Tsarevich Pavel Petrovich of Russia was 18-years-old, and his mother, Empress Catherine II, began the search for a bride for him.
 After a long search, two candidates remained: Sophia Dorothea of Württemberg and Wilhelmina.
 But Sophia Dorothea was just 13-years-old, and Catherine II urgently needed an heir, so the Empress was forced to opt for one of the remaining three unmarried daughters of the Landgrave; however, this option did not please her.
 In a letter to her envoy, she wrote:

 King Frederick II of Prussia — to whom Catherine turned for "recommendations" in this matter — wanted the marriage, moreover because the Landgrave's eldest daughter Frederica was married to the heir of the Prussian throne and so, an alliance between Prussia and Russia would be a beneficial outcome.

 In October 1772, Catherine wrote to Nikita Ivanovich Panin:

 Unable to decide which one was worthy, the Empress sent an invitation to Wilhelmina, her sisters and their mother to visit Russia.
 The three Princesses studied to perfect their French, worked on their dancing, practiced dropping deep curtseys, and completed their wardrobes.
 Their first stop was in Berlin where from there a flotilla of four ships, sent by Catherine, which took them to Russia.
 It was the Grand Duke Paul's best friend, young Andrei Razumovsky, who commanded the frigate that carried the young ladies and their mother.
 He was immediately captivated by these charming passengers, and was particularly taken with Wilhelmine.
 She was not insensible to the admiration of Andrei.

 The meeting of the Tsarevich with the Hessian princesses occurred in Gatchina on 15 June 1773.
-Paul chose Wilhelmina; she was very pretty, gay and exuberant, and the heir of the Russian throne was very delighted with her.
+Paul chose Wilhelmina; she was very pretty, happy and exuberant, and the heir of the Russian throne was very delighted with her.
 Catherine wrote:

 On 27 June 1773 the Landgravine of Hesse-Darmstadt and her three daughters were awarded with the Order of Saint Catherine.
 Almost one month later, on 15 August, Princess Wilhelmina was accepted in the Orthodox faith with the name and title of Grand Duchess Natalia Alexeievna, and the next day her betrothal with the Tsarevich Paul took place amidst great ostentation.